DavidSorge/toi_archive/README.md

 * chunk_size: dtype = int.
 The number of articles to display in each chunk.
 After every chunk, the save_function will be implemented, and the program will prompt to continue or quit.

+Please note: this currently only works in browser-based jupyter notebooks because it depends on Iframe for PDF display.

 ### display_requested_articles in action:

 ![Screenshot of display_requested_articles in action](.images/display_requested_articles.png)

+### To Do List
+- [ ] Implement ImageMagick-based display option
+- [ ] Use isnotebook to autodetect whether to use Iframe or ImageMagick system